kindredresearch/SenseAct/senseact/devices/dxl/README.md

  sudo chmod a+rw /dev/ttyUSB0
 ```

-There are plenty of examples specified within the `senseact/lib/DynamixelSDK/python/protocol1_0/` folder.

 Executing a chmod command to access the serial device every time we connect a serial device is annoying
 to say the least.
 In order to allow a non-default user to use serial device, all we need to do is add the
 user to the `dialout` group: